-3.1 Essays
+3.3 Essays

-Each 2000-word essay is marked by one examiner and a sample of the essays is moderated by the External Examiner.
+Each 2000-word essay is marked by one assessor and a sample of the essays is moderated by the External Examiner.

-Each 4000-word essay is marked independently by two examiners, who compare independent marks and agree a joint mark.
-A sample is moderated by the External Examiner, and he or she also adjudicates if necessary in cases where the examiners disagreed.
+Each 4000-word essay is marked by a first assessor, and then will undergo an internal moderation process by a second assessor.
+A sample of essays is also moderated by the External Examiner, and he or she also adjudicates if necessary in cases where the examiners disagreed.

-3.2 Oral presentation
+3.4 Oral presentation